cbare/cbare.github.io/_drafts/music-2024.md

 ## Following threads, new Discoveries

 Following the connections to discover new music is fun, even if it's not necessarily new, just new to me.
 For example, Seattle native pianist Aaron Parks played on saxophonist Dayna Stephens’ 2015 album _Reminiscent_ who plays on _Minority_ and _Infant Eyes_ on Victor Gould’s [In Our Time][4], which is an album that just keeps growing on me.
-Victor Gould is in Black Art Jazz Collectie with trumpet player Jeremy Pelt.
+Victor Gould is in Black Art Jazz Collective who released the very solid _Truth to Power_ in 2024.

 Robert Glasper and Nicholas Britell collaborated on the soundtrack to an HBO series called “The Winning Time Sessions”.
 Apparently, the show is about basketball, a sport I was so bad at, my middleschool coach told me to go back to my skateboard.
 These bite-sized groove-oriented tracks will help you bang out some code.
 A short click away, you'll find Britell’s tender soundtrack for “If Beale Street Could Talk”.